-Upon receiving a report of sexual harassment, the Title IX Coordinator in cooperation with other administrators will offer appropriate resources to support the parties involved (for example medical care, counseling resources, safe housing) and will conduct an initial assessment.
-The initial assessment will include the nature of the report, the safety of the parties and campus community, the Complainant's expressed preference for resolution, and the necessity for supportive measures.
+Upon receiving a report of sexual misconduct, the Title IX Coordinator in cooperation with other administrators will offer appropriate resources to support the Complainant (for example medical care, counseling resources, safe housing) and will conduct an initial assessment.
+The initial assessment will include the nature of the report, the safety of the parties and campus community, the Complainant's expressed preference for resolution, and the necessity for interim protective measures.
 Following the initial assessment, the Title IX Coordinator may

-- take no further action (1) if the Complainant requests as long as doing so does not preclude the College from preventing harassment of other students or (2) if the conduct does not rise to the level of a policy violation; - accept a formal complaint from the Complainant and begin the investigation and adjudication process; or - refer the matter to the Dean of Students or Human Resources Director for handling under their respective policies.
+- take no further action ((1) if the Complainant requests as long as doing so does not preclude the College from preventing the harassment of other students or (2) if the conduct does not rise to the level of a policy violation); - pursue a voluntary resolution; or - initiate an investigation and adjudication process.

-During this time, resources may be made available for both the Complainant and Respondent to provide guidance and support throughout the resolution of the matter.
+During this time, resources are made available for both the Complainant and Respondent to provide guidance and support throughout the resolution of the matter.